 Phone: +1 (212) 220-8000;ext=8554

-Assistant Professor Jun Liang is Principal Investigator (with Professor Cathy Savage Dunne of Queens College/CUNY as Co-Investigator) of a grant award of $150,000 from the National Institutes of Health (NIH) to conduct research now through March 2017 into molecular mechanisms that respond to stress and impact on aging.
+Assistant Professor Jun Liang is the Principal Investigator of a grant award of $150,000 from the National Institutes of Health (NIH) to conduct research now through March 2017 into molecular mechanisms that respond to stress and impact on aging.

 This is the first time a major NIH research grant has been awarded to a community college as the leading institution, says Liang, whose research focuses on animal development, animal stress management and aging and involves a team of BMCC students who serve as research assistants in the lab.
 “The project provides great opportunities for them to practice scientific concept learned from the class, hands on research experiments, data analysis, and critical thinking skills,” Liang says.